syncfusion-content/windowsforms-docs/WindowsForms/bannertextprovider/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion BannerTextProvider for Windows Forms
-description: overview
+description: Overview of BannerTextProvider which deals with the water mark support for editor controls with the support to set color to the text
 platform: WindowsForms
 control: BannerTextProviderComponent
 documentation: ug